YavinOwens/Docker_Analytics_Sandbox/README.md

 - Verify extension installations
 - Check Ollama connectivity for AI features

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Yavin Owens

 ## Contributing

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to help improve the project.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Please feel free to submit a Pull Request.
+Make sure to read the [Contributing Guidelines](CONTRIBUTING.md) first.

+For major changes, please open an issue first to discuss what you would like to change.